-SOMERSET cricketer Peter Trego says he was delighted to be featured on Radio Two's Chris Evans Show this morning and even said he hoped for an appearance on the show.
+SOMERSET cricketer Peter Trego says he was delighted to be featured on Radio Two's Chris Evans Show this morning and even said he hoped for an appearance

 The show relived the moment a radio commentator had the shock of his life as Trego proved a smash hit in a game against Glamorgan on Monday.